 At Queens College, Berkeley, and many other places, in struggles against the ruling class, Progressive Labor has worked to defuse and constrict actions with their definite non-struggle views on tactics.
-They have come down against examining files and building barricades because they think that such actions would be construed as destruction of private property and hence would alienate people.
+They have come down against examining files and building barricades because they think that such actions would be construed as destruction of private property and hence would alienate with furniture parts and ash cans.
+The meeting continued inside in a disciplined fashion.
+A small security force kept the outsiders from entering and disrupting it.
+Fire hoses were used to keep them in the lobby.
+Several of our people were hurt, not only by flying glass but by direct blows and clubbings with chair and table legs.
+Five people were taken to a hospital emergency room.

 In an unprecedented pig move 75 PL and WSA people attacked the New York SDS regional assembly at New York University's Eisner-Lubin Auditorium Monday night.
 While 150 SDS people were meeting the group ran through the lobby ripping up furniture and charged the doorway leading to the Auditorium.
-In their attempt to gain access to the meeting they smashed a plate-glass wall with furniture parts and ash cans.
+In their attempt to gain access to the meeting they smashed a plate-glass wall